RTEMS/rtems-docs/eng/req/items.rst

 Test Case Check
 ^^^^^^^^^^^^^^^

 This set of attributes specifies a test case check.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 check
     The attribute value shall be a string.
 It shall be the test case check